 Secondly, check how many columns the indicator needs and what letters they are.
 So the Stochastic Oscillator calculations might require 5 columns from G-K. Use the insert columns function to make blank columns in the Tradinformed model in columns G-K.

 Thirdly, highlight the cells in the indicator spreadsheet and then copy the formulas.
 Make a note of the cell in the top left of the highlighted cells.
 Now paste the formulas into the backtest model starting from the same cell that you copied them from.

 Watch the YouTube video on how to add a new technical indicator.

 Changing the strategy means changing how the strategy enters and exits the market.
 This is the most difficult part of testing any trading strategy.

 Changing the Entry Criteria

-The formulas for the entry criteria are contained within the columns titled Trade Long and Trade Short.
-A basic long entry is confirmed with the text “Long” and a basic short entry is confirmed with the text “Short”.
+The formulas for the entry criteria are contained in the columns titled Trade Long and Trade Short.
+A long entry is confirmed with the text “Long”, and a short entry is confirmed with the text “Short”.

 For example.
 If we want to enter on a MACD crossing we might have the formula template:

 =IF(AND(current MACD > 0, previous MACD < 0), “Long”, “”)